nnodim/simple_shell/README.md

-Readme for the simpleiuyuyoduoiiii delddddrfjct
+Readme for the simpleiuyuyoduoiiiii delddddrfjct